COVID-19 update: State Library is gradually reopening and more spaces are now available. Check what’s open before you visit.

 Ellen Vickerman for her brilliant short story, 'Unit K13', which the judges called "a standout winner".
 Ellen wins $2,000.

 Read 'Unit K13', published by Griffith Review, here.

 Congratulations to the three runners-up who each receive $500 and Queensland Writers Centre membership:

 Thanks to all the young Queensland writers who sent us their stories.
-Thank you to this year's judges.
+We look forward to reading your stories again in 2021!

 There is a propulsive, lively energy to this story, and a confident, gripping narrative voice.
 It has real narrative tension and a well-developed sense of place throughout.

 Thomas Alan graduated from the University of Queensland with a major in creative writing.
 His recent works focus on his own formative years and magnifies the condition of an Australian society that never truly comes of age.
 For the last five years he has worked as a carpenter, banging nails into things and swearing at pieces of timber.